 This conversation is part three in our “Voices from the Frontline” blog series that tells stories of how pesticides and industrial agriculture directly affect the lives of people across the country.

 Tiare Lawrence is a native Hawaiian community leader who focuses on environmental and Hawaiian rights on Maui.
-She recently joined PAN as an on-the-ground organizer to drive our work to protect children and communities from pesticide drift and support clean air and water on the islands.
-She brings with her a deep and personal understanding of the impacts of industrial agriculture on local communities.
+She worked with PAN in 2017 as an on-the-ground organizer to drive our work to protect children and communities from pesticide drift and support clean air and water on the islands.
+Tiare brings to her work a deep and personal understanding of the impacts of industrial agriculture on local communities.

 Pesticide Action Network: How does industrial agriculture affect your life and your community as a whole?